HWOrion/mandelbrot-1/README.md

 #### Thank you...
 Thank you for checking my project.
 Please inform me of any bugs/mistakes.
-This project is under MIT licence.
+This project is under MIT license.
 ```
 Q: What is Benoit B. Mandelbrot's middle name?
 A: Benoit B. Mandelbrot.